Robert was elected Albemarle Commonwealth’s Attorney in November, 2015.

-From 2008-2012, Robert served as a federal prosecutor in Charlottesville, Virginia.
-As Special Assistant United States Attorney for the United States Department of Justice, he assisted in prosecuting cases relating to crimes against children, computer crimes, financial services fraud, public corruption, large scale narcotics distribution, criminal offenses within the George Washington National Parkway, unlawful possession of firearms, obstruction of justice, witness tampering, murder for hire, and other matters.
+From 2008-2012, Robert served as Special Assistant United States Attorney for the United States Department of Justice, Charlottesville Division.
+He assisted in prosecuting cases relating to crimes against children, computer crimes, financial services fraud, public corruption, narcotics distribution, criminal offenses within the George Washington National Parkway, unlawful possession of firearms, obstruction of justice, witness tampering, murder for hire, and other matters.
 He also drafted responses to criminal appellate briefs and reviewed petitions for habeas relief and other matters.

 Before being appointed Special Assistant United States Attorney in Charlottesville, Robert served as Deputy Assistant Attorney General at the United States Department of Justice.
 In this senior executive position, he helped secure congressional passage of the Protect America Act of 2007, the Genocide Accountability Act of 2007, the PROTECT Our Children Act of 2008, the Keeping the Internet Devoid of Sexual Predators Act of 2008, and other key legislation.